taylorbryant/jekyll-starter-tailwind/README.md

 # Tailwind Jekyll Starter
 A starter kit for using [Tailwind](https://tailwindcss.com) (v0.7.3) with [Jekyll](https://jekyllrb.com/) that includes:
 * A barebones Jekyll starter theme
-* A Gulp file with a default task that does the following:
+* A Gulpfile that does the following:

     * Builds Tailwind
     * Strips out unused CSS using [Purgecss](http://www.purgecss.com/)
     * Runs [Autoprefixer](https://github.com/postcss/autoprefixer)
     * Minifies your CSS
+    * Generate a CSS sourcemap
     * Builds Jekyll
     * Runs [Browsersync](https://www.browsersync.io/) for live reload